affixalex/passer/README.md

 Thus, workers can be implemented using whatever language is most appropriate for a given task.
 More than one worker can exist on a given compute node.

+# NOTE: THIS IS PRE-ALPHA QUALITY! #

+This is just a proof of concept and an exercise.
+The Python gRPC implementation is currently in beta, as is version 3 of Protocol Buffers.
+This project cannot be reasonably used in a production system until both of these projects are released, and it currently uses protobufs V2.

+## Installation

+This is pretty easy.
+You can just do `pip install passer`.

+This will eventually install `passerd`, the scheduler frontend.

 ## Goals

 1. To further reduce latency, it should be possible to stream messages between  scheduler front ends and workers.
-2.
+2. Port the Sparrow Spark implementation.

 ## Developing Passer

-Passer requires Python 3.5 - provided you have it installed, you may do:
+Passer *currently* requires Python 3.5 - provided you have it installed, you may do:

     make